- Learn a little about the history & culture of Japan’s famous tea ceremony

 - Try your hand at making your own bowl of delicious Matcha

-At Camellia we are dedicated to sharing the beautiful culture of tea with the world.
-Tea ceremony lies at the heart of Japanese culture, and enjoying this centuries old practice will offer a deeper understanding of the history, architecture and tastes of Japan.
+At Camellia we dedicate ourselves to sharing the beautiful culture of tea with the world.
+Tea ceremony lies at the heart of Japanese culture.
+Enjoying this centuries old practice will offer a deeper understanding of the history, architecture and tastes of Japan.
+Join us in Kyoto for our group tea ceremony and experience the beauty of this simple yet highly sophisticated aspect of Japanese culture.

 Camellia FLOWER offers an island of calm in the bustling heart of Higashiyama.
 Conveniently located a short walk from Gion and Kiyomizu Temple, the Ninenzaka neighbourhood is also filled with traditional houses, shops and restaurants.